 Module Title Interpretation and Argument: The Writing of History

-Module Code HY5XX
+Module Code HY 509

 NFQ Level 9

 Credits 10

 Module Professor James Kelly

 Co-Ordinator

 Module

 Description The purpose of this module is to introduce students to the tradition of history writing as it has evolved in Europe and the world since classical times, and in Ireland from the early seventeenth century to the present.
 This will involve an engagement with the main trends in history writing internationally across two millennia, and in Ireland across four centuries.
 A pioneering feature of the module is the manner in which the two strands are integrated.
 Building on a foundation provided by an examination of the classical, Christian and Renaissance engagement with the past, the module thereafter seeks to integrate developments in Ireland and internationally.
-Thus the Irish dimension of the module will engage with all the major stands of historiography from the establishment of Catholic nationalist tendency in the early seventeenth century through to post revisionism in the twenty-first, and with all the main historians and historical commentators from Geoffrey Keating and John Davies to Diarmaid Ferriter.
-The international strand will do likewise tracing the evolution of historical practice and thinking through the Enlightenment, the Romanticism, Marxism, the Annales, the New Social History, concluding with the varieties of practice (post modernism, gender, race etc.) that are pursued today.
+Thus the Irish dimension of the module will engage with all the major stands of historiography from the establishment of Catholic nationalist tendency in the early seventeenth century through to post revisionism in the twenty-first, and with all the main historians and historical practice and thinking through the Enlightenment, the Romanticism, Marxism, the Annales, the New Social History, concluding with the varieties of practice (post modernism, gender, race etc.) that are pursued today.

-Learning Outcomes On successful completion of this module the learner will be able to:
+Learning Outcomes On successful completion of this module the learner will be able to: 1.
+Identify the main trends in modern international historiography from

-Identify the main trends in modern international historiography from ancient Greece to the present.
+Identify the main trends in modern international instorlography nom ancient Greece to the present.
 Identify the main phases, features and primary exponents in the Irish Historiographical tradition from the seventeenth century to the present Engage critically with the major phases of historical interpretation in Ireland and to locate them nationally and internationally.
 Locate their historical reading in its historiographical context.
 Engage in historiographically informed analysis both of historical works and of major trends in Irish history.
 Anchor their historical endeavour firmly in its historiographical context.
-Analyse and critique individual works of historiographical significance Assess and critique the corpus of work of historical practitioners.
+Analyse and critique individual works of historical practitioners.
 Possess the historiographical awareness required to participate in and to contribute towards the preparation and presentation of informed and reflective historical interpretation.